 A heavy emphasis was also placed on safety, as the campus remained occupied during construction.

-The Dunbar High School project consisted of the demolition of approximately 130,000 square feet of existing structure on the campus, as well as 170,000 square feet of new construction.
+The Dunbar High School project started with the demolition of approximately 130,000 square feet of the existing structure on campus and the addition of 170,000 square feet of new construction.
 Two existing buildings on campus received extensive renovations, totaling 35,000 square feet.

 Suffolk converted the old cafeteria into a basketball court and the kitchen facility into a wrestling room with padding.
 Suffolk also remodeled the locker rooms and provided new weightlifting equipment.
 This project also included new office spaces and projection capabilities in all rooms.

-Owner Lee County Public Schools
+- Owner Lee County Public Schools

-Architect BSSW Architects
+- Architect BSSW Architects

-Square Feet 205,000
+- Square Feet 205,000